-Ratings of 'care while pregnant (antenatal care)' were about the same as the national average.
+Ratings of 'care while pregnant (antenatal care)' were similar to the national average.
 The highest-scoring question related to the receipt of information on giving up smoking while pregnant.
-The lowest-scoring question related to the receipt of information about changes in mental health
+The lowest-scoring question related to the receipt of information about changes in mental health.